-The May Plan projects budget gaps of \$2.6 billion in FY 2016, \$1.9 billion in FY 2017 and \$3.1 billion in FY 2018.
-These gaps are much larger than those projected by the City in February 2014, but significantly smaller than the historical average over the past 34 years when measured as a share of City revenues.
-The City has demonstrated in the past that gaps of this magnitude are manageable, but a significant economic setback during the financial plan period could make closing these gaps more difficult.
-The national economic recovery has already exceeded the average length for all recoveries since the end of World War II.
+The June Plan projects budget gaps of \$2.6 billion in FY 2016, \$1.9 billion in FY 2017 and \$3.1 billion in FY 2018.
+The budget gaps are larger than those projected by the City in February 2014 because they now reflect the cost of collective bargaining and new programmatic initiatives, but the gaps are significantly smaller than the historical average over the past 35 years when measured as a share of City fund revenues.

-Although the budget gaps for fiscal years 2019 through 2021 could be larger because the cost of the UFT agreement (and the pattern it sets for the other unions) is higher in those years, the City has a long lead time to close these gaps.
-The sooner the City begins the process of identifying and implementing actions to close the budget gaps during the financial plan period, the smaller the gaps will be in fiscal years 2019 through 2021.
+Although the budget gaps for fiscal years 2019 through 2021 could be larger than the gaps projected for the financial plan period (because the cost of the UFT agreement and the pattern it sets for the other unions is highest in those years), the City has a long lead time to close these gaps.
+However, the sooner the City begins the process of implementing actions to close the budget gaps during the financial plan period, the smaller the gaps will be in fiscal years 2019 through 2021.